 On that note, other religions are no better off; indeed many have it worse.
 Buddhism is often said (in the West) to be ‘a philosophy of life rather than a religion’ and to be entirely pacifistic, which is by turns insultingly patronizing, just plain wrong, and historically revisionist.

-There is also a tendency to seize hold of anything which undermines a religion or spiritual belief with which one does not hold: hoax claims regarding the supposedly pagan origins of Christian festivals roll around at Christmas and Easter each year with tedious regularity; claims that Adolf Hitler was a fervent Roman Catholic; that atheists* are all immoral and depraved and preoccupied with persecuting religious minorities, and so on.
+There is also a tendency to seize and maintain as true anything which undermines a religion or spiritual belief with which one does not hold: hoax claims regarding the supposedly pagan origins of Christian festivals roll around at Christmas and Easter each year with tedious regularity; claims that Adolf Hitler was a fervent Roman Catholic; that atheists* are all immoral and depraved and preoccupied with persecuting religious minorities, and so on.
 These are not only unhelpful to the general discourse due to the preponderance of their own nonsense but also for the way in which they detract from genuinely interesting criticisms of the various belief (or non-belief) systems with which humans surround themselves.
 It is not true that Easter developed from Anglo-Saxon practices: Easter was kept by the Early Church long before Christianity arrived in Western Europe.
 Because both the Jewish Passover and the Celtic celebration of Eostara were tied to the same point in the lunar calendar, they coincided and one eclipsed the other but retained its nomenclature.
 This is the sort of simple, ahistorical nonsense which is easy to refute.

 Meanwhile, Biblical scholars note that the Gospel of John’s Logos theology has an antecedent in the Logos theology of Memphis, a much more interesting thread to follow and one which requires genuine Christian apologetics to overcome, if indeed it is possible.